 OptiSigns supports Auto Provisioning on ChromeOS, your digital signage deployment using ChromeOS can be fully automated by utilizing our auto-provisioning template.
 The auto-provisioning process can get the device paired to your account automatically.

-If you are new to the ChromeOS deployment, you can read here first to see how to deploy OptiSigns application on ChromeOS with Chrome Device Management.
-This document will follow the provisioning of OptiSigns application(section 1 of the above mentioned document) and walk you through how to use auto-provisioning template for Chrome to get the device automatically paired to your account.
+If you are new to the ChromeOS deployment, you can read here first to see how to deploy the OptiSigns application on ChromeOS with Chrome Device Management.
+This document will follow the provisioning of OptiSigns application(section 1 of the above-mentioned document) and walk you through how to use an auto-provisioning template for Chrome to get the device automatically paired to your account.

 Let's jump in and get started:

-1) Create auto-provisioning template for your Chrome deployment
+1) Create an auto-provisioning template for your Chrome deployment

-To create provisioning template, you can either access from admin menu or use below link.
+To create a provisioning template, you can either access it from the admin menu or use the below link.